Cricket Powerplay Run Rate Calculator

 run rate = runs / decimal overs

 The tool scales the par run rate to the overs actually bowled, so if you enter a partial powerplay it still compares fairly.
-T20 par sits near 8 runs per over and ODI par near 5.5.
-It then checks wickets against a benchmark, roughly one wicket in a T20 powerplay and one to two in an ODI, and combines the two into a verdict.
-Being ahead on runs with wickets intact is the ideal; being behind on runs and short on wickets is the position teams most want to avoid.
+T20 par sits near 8 runs per over and ODI par near 5.5 runs per over.
+It then checks wickets against a benchmark — roughly one wicket in a T20 powerplay and one to two in an ODI — and combines the two into an overall verdict.